Voiced by: Fujiko Takimoto (child), Nobuyuki Hiyama (adult)

 The guardian spirit of the Kokiri tribe.
 He is cursed by Ganondorf at the beginning of the game, and dies shortly after Link breaks the curse.
 A new Deku Tree grows in his place when Link is older, which retains all memories from the first, who tells Link that he is a Hylian and not a Kokiri.

-Genius Loci: He's a sentient tree so big he serves as the first dungeon, and the wisest you'll ever see.
+- Genius Loci: He's a sentient tree so big he serves as the first dungeon, and the wisest you'll ever see.

 The children of the forest who are under the protection of guardian fairies and the Great Deku Tree.
 They aren't allowed to leave the forest.
 They don't age, keeping the appearance of children.

-Creepy Child: Fado, the blonde Kokiri Link meets in place of Grog.
+- Creepy Child: Fado, the blonde Kokiri Link meets in place of Grog.
 She states that everyone who enters the Lost Woods turns into a Stalfos.
 She ends the conversation by asking Link if that will happen to him, too and giggles.
 Even creepier, it's revealed in the Historia that's exactly what happens to him.

 The wise old owl who shows up around Hyrule.
 He appears to give the player hints as to where to go next and what to do.
 However, his long-winded text conversations and Exposition Break manner of speaking made him annoying in any playthrough but the first one.